idimitriadis0/TranslateOnLinux/docs/index.md

 **A word on Microsoft fonts:**

 You’ll probably need a way to install Microsoft/Windows fonts on your Linux distribution to be able to work with the same fonts as other Microsoft Office users.
-These are mostly proprietary and cannot be distributed along with your GNU/Linux distribution.
+These are mostly proprietary.
+You can install these fonts on your GNU/Linux distribution via a package typically called ttf-mscorefonts-installer/msttcorefonts and signing an EULA.
+It's the result of the now discontinued project [Core fonts for the web](https://en.wikipedia.org/wiki/Core_fonts_for_the_Web) and [available here](http://corefonts.sourceforge.net/); however, since newer versions of Microsoft Core Fonts are unavailable for redistribution/commercial use since the project was discontinued and ttf-mscorefonts-installer packages incredibly old versions of these fonts (2012), this might render incompatibility.
+Emphasis on might.
+Thus it might be a good idea to save the original Microsoft Fonts for personal use.

-Copying the fonts folder from a Windows machine and placing it in the hidden .fonts folder of your home folder (or creating it, if it does not exist) is a distribution-independent solution.
-Other methods are available per GNU/Linux distribution, typically as a package: in Ubuntu, for instance, it is called ttf-mscorefonts-installer; however, it is a significantly old version of these fonts.
+Copying the fonts folder from a Windows machine and placing it in the hidden .local/share/fonts folder of your home folder (or creating it, if it does not exist) is a distribution-independent solution.
+On legacy systems, it is possible to do the same with the ~/.fonts folder instead. <!-- The .fonts folder has been deprecated in favor of XDG-compliant .local/share/fonts. -->

 If fonts don’t look good, you might need to learn how to improve anti-aliasing.